north-road/slyr/docs/src/user_guide/faq.md

 >
 > [ArcGIS to QGIS in One Easy Lesson with SLYR](https://av.tib.eu/media/48143)

-## How SLYR Licensing works for Consultants
+## How does the SLYR licensing work for consultants?

-> **Internal Use Only:** Your license covers work done for your company internally.
+> - **Internal Use Only:** Your license covers work done for your company internally for your own or a client's deliverables.
->
-> **No "Service" Models:** You cannot use SLYR to offer file conversion (e.g., ArcMap to QGIS) as a paid service to external clients.
+> - **No "Service" Models:** You cannot use SLYR to offer file conversion (e.g., ArcMap to QGIS) as a paid service to external clients.
->
-> **One License Per Client:** If you are a consultant, each client you work for requires their own dedicated SLYR license.
-Your internal license cannot be used for client deliverables.
+> - **One License Per Client:** If you are a consultant and you are providing data conversion services for clients, each client you work for requires their own dedicated SLYR license.
->
-> **Access Restrictions:** Sharing, web-hosting, or using SLYR as a SaaS platform is prohibited.
+> - **Access Restrictions:** Sharing, web-hosting, or using SLYR as a SaaS platform is prohibited.

-**Summary:** You can use SLYR for your own data, but you cannot "rent out" the software's capabilities to others.
+**Summary:** You can use SLYR for your own data and projects, but you cannot "rent out" the software's capabilities to others.

 ## How can I run SLYR tools outside QGIS?